insomnial/Jira-Reporting/README.md

 ## Populate requirements which you'll need to install
 (in the venv) `pip freeze > requirements.txt`

-## Add export and unset variables in  or  script
+## Add export and unset variables in activate script
+Highly recommended to use venv.

 ### `.venv/bin/activate`
 ```